DUBA API Integration Guide

 Response

-Returns a JSON object containing the encrypted memento string:
+Returns a JSON object containing the encrypted memento string and a ready-to-use magic link:

 {